luisgarciadiaz/Valladolid/BasicApi/readme.md

 - The user store is in-memory and for demonstration only.
 - You can test endpoints using tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/).

+## Swagger UI

+To explore the API, you can use the Swagger UI.

+After running the project, navigate to `https://localhost:7074/swagger` to see the available endpoints and try them out.

+## Troubleshooting

+- If you encounter issues, ensure that the .NET 9 SDK is correctly installed.
+- Check the output logs for any error messages during `dotnet run`.
+- Ensure no other services are using the same ports (7074 for HTTPS, 5049 for HTTP).

+builder.Services.AddOpenApi();